This program does not support biomedical research projects proposed by individual investigators.

 The Burroughs Wellcome Fund will support pilot projects that demonstrate practical approaches to readying scientists for career transitions.
 Projects may be meant to enhance trainees’ understanding of jobs beyond the Academy, or of career trajectories within academe, or of the flexibility of scientists’ intellectual skill set.

-This fourth call for proposals has a different requirement than earlier rounds.
-Work proposed in this round MUST involve substantial partnerships that bring together complementary strengths from groups that are considerably separate from one another.
+This fifth call for proposals is open to both single institutions and institutions working in partnerships.
 Academic institutions, professional societies, and advocacy organizations are among the appropriate drivers of proposals.
 Only non-profit institutions may be supported by BWF’s award, but non-profits may involve for profit organizations in their proposals.
 Proposals in which professional societies serving different fields or sectors collaborate with one another are encouraged, as are proposals between different Units or Schools within an academic institution.
-NIH Clinical and Translational Science Award-holding institutions that have clinical units already well connected to basic science departments should not propose projects that bring those units and departments together.

 We aim to advance good ideas that have the potential to be deployed at larger scales.
-FASEB’s Individual Development Plan, a tool that helps structure key conversations between trainee and advisor, and Preparing Future Faculty, a program that provides trainees opportunities to observe and experience faculty responsibilities, are two programs (not developed with Burroughs Wellcome Fund support) that are examples of high impact programs that started small and spread.
+FASEB’s Individual Development Plan, a tool that helps structure key conversations between trainee and advisor, and Preparing Future Faculty, a program that provides trainees opportunities to observe and experience faculty responsibilities, are two examples of high impact programs that started small and spread.
 By citing them as examples, we mean to encourage potential applicants to think big.
 In these proposals, send us ideas that could change how an organization like yours thinks about readying trainees for successful, fulfilling, happy careers that reflect the value of a scientific education.

-The Career Guidance for Trainees (CGT) program provides grants of about $30,000 (but up to $50,000) over a one-year period to support demonstration projects that will model affordable approaches to improving trainees’ readiness for stable, fulfilling careers, whether by clarifying and improving their basic “Ph.D.-level” skills, by helping them identify how they can best use their skills and interests to serve the needs of potential employers, by providing them approaches to thinking through their career options, or by other strategies.
+The Career Guidance for Trainees (CGT) program provides grants of $30,000 - $50,000 over a one-year period to support demonstration projects that will model affordable approaches to improving trainees’ readiness for stable, fulfilling careers, whether by clarifying and improving their basic “Ph.D.-level” skills, by helping them identify how they can best use their skills and interests to serve the needs of potential employers, by providing them approaches to thinking through their career options, or by other strategies.

 It is anticipated that the average project budget will be $30,000, not to exceed $50,000 per award. $300,000 has been set aside to fund this group of pilot projects.